 In addition to the effects discussed, the government will be hard-pressed to provide any beneficial response to a successful attack.
 One only needs to look to the government’s response to Hurricane Katrina to see an example of this.
-What would the response to Hurricane Katrina have seemed like if vehicles didn't run, cell phones and radios didn't work, and the external support efforts were non-existent.
+What would the response to Hurricane Katrina have seemed like if vehicles didn’t run, cell phones and radios failed to work, and the external support efforts were non-existent?

 History of EMPs

 During the early days of nuclear testing, experts speculated that a nuclear blast could damage or destroy electrical equipment.
 Because of this, efforts were made to shield electronic equipment near atomic test sites.
-Despite the efforts to shield the equipment from the effects of the EMP, some of it was effected.
+Despite the efforts to shield the equipment from the effects of the EMP, some of it became damaged.
 A case in point: scientific equipment experienced issues during the first US nuclear test, which occurred on July 16, 1945.
-Later, in the early 1950s, British scientists experienced similar problems while conducting their nuclear testing.
+Later, in the early 1950s, British scientists experienced similar problems while conducting their atomic testing.

 In effect, nuclear scientists had unknowingly created a secondary weapons capability.
 It was a capability with the capacity to impact power and communication systems around the globe.
-It was a capability that could be exploited in years to come.
+It was a capability that bad actors could exploit in years to come.

 The Starfish Prime EMP Test

-Early nuclear testing provided an indication of the damage that a high-altitude EMP could cause.
+Early nuclear testing indicated the damage that a high-altitude EMP could cause.
 However, on July 9, 1962, researchers came to the full realization that they were dealing with something very powerful.
 This realization happened during the Starfish Prime high-altitude nuclear test.

-The Starfish Prime test consisted of a 1.44 megaton nuclear detonation 250 miles over the Pacific Ocean.
-This detonation resulted in the production of an electromagnetic pulse.
-This EMP damaged electrical infrastructure in Hawaii, nearly 900 miles away from the detonation.
-The Starfish Prime test caused some Hawaiian streetlights to fail, damaged orbiting satellites, and caused several other problems.
+The Starfish Prime test consisted of a 1.44 megaton nuclear detonation 250 miles over the Pacific Ocean that resulted in the production of an electromagnetic pulse.
+This EMP damaged electrical infrastructure in Hawaii, nearly 900 miles away from the blast.
+The Starfish Prime test caused some Hawaiian streetlights to fail, damaged orbiting satellites, and created several other problems.